-Figure 43: Paprican Avenue sector and its preserved wetland
+Figure 21: Paprican Avenue sector and its preserved wetland

-4.3.6.
+4.3.5.
 Seating, lighting, materials and vegetation

 A range of plants, paving material, street furniture and lighting fixtures were selected to develop a signature landscape design for public spaces in Pointe-Claire's City Centre.
-The selection varies depending on the nature of the types of spaces:
+This selection is preliminary, and can guide in design choices to be made in the future.
+It depends on the nature of the types of spaces: